MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/obsoletestate-property.md

 ms.author: jswymer
 ---
 # ObsoleteState Property
-Specifies whether a table, field, or key is pending obsolete or ets a value that determines how text in a field on a page is formatted.
-For fields that are included in a **CueGroup**, this property sets the value of the color indicator on the cue.
+Marks whether the table, field, or key is will become obsolete (or deprecated) in a future release or it is already obsolete.

 ## Applies To